nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 Icon:setToggleMenu(guiObject)
 ```
-Binds the GuiObject so that its visibility is toggled on and off accordingly when ``Icon:select()`` and ``Icon:deselect`` are called (i.e. when the icon is selected and deselected).
+Binds the GuiObject so that its visibility is toggled on and off accordingly when ``Icon:select()`` and ``Icon:deselect()`` are called (i.e. when the icon is selected and deselected).

 --------------------
 ### setToggleFunction
 ```lua
 Icon:setToggleFunction(toggleFunction)
 ```
-Sets a function that is called every time the icon is selected and deslected.
+Sets a function that is called every time the icon is selected and deselected.

 --------------------
 ### setHoverFunction